-- Registered undergraduate and postgraduate students whose courses complete in May and where the module allows for a resit
+- Registered undergraduate and postgraduate students where the module allows for a resit

 - A student who was registered for the entire semester one (and later deferred), can register for resits of semester one modules in the Autumn.
 In order to be eligible to resit semester one modules you must remain registered up to the last day of the scheduled semester one examinations.

 - In order to be eligible to re-sit semester two modules in the autumn supplementals students must remain registered, i.e., cannot cancel registration.
 If a student was not registered for the full duration of semester two, then the student cannot register for resits of semester two modules in the Autumn.

 - The same principle applies to year-long modules – a student must be registered for the entire duration of the module in order to be able to register to resit